 "In samples that had more men, the relationship between age and workaholism is negative, meaning that older men were less likely to be workaholics than younger men."

-Explore further: New method to measure work addiction
+Explore further: New scale for measuring addiction to work

 "All Work and No Play?
 A Meta-Analytic Examination of the Correlates and Outcomes of Workaholism."
 Journal of Management 0149206314522301, first published on February 28, 2014 DOI: 10.1177/0149206314522301